Irish Army: Lebanon

 Most Irish troops were withdrawn from Lebanon in 2001, following the Israeli evacuation of their forces the previous year.
 However, 11 Irish troops remained there as observers.
 They were present during the 2006 Lebanon War.
 After this conflict, UNIFIL was reinforced and a mechanised infantry company of 165 Irish troops was deployed to southern Lebanon.
 Their role was to provide perimeter protection for a Finnish Army engineering unit.
 After 12 months, the 1st Finnish/Irish Battalion ceased operations and was stood down from duty after having completed its mandate with UNIFIL.
 A number of Irish personnel remained in service at UNIFIL HQ in Southern Lebanon.

 Irish battalions returned to Lebanon in 2011 – initially with roughly 480 troops deployed in the region.
 This was reduced to approximately 330 troops in May 2013, and further to 180 troops in November 2013.
 As of May 2016, there were 194 Irish soldiers deployed to UNIFIL serving alongside Finnish Armed Forces as part of a joint Battalion which is currently under Finnish command.
 Ireland takes over command of the Battalion from Finland in November 2016 at which time an additional Company of some 150 personnel will be deployed to UNIFIL bringing Ireland's contribution to this mission to 340 personnel.

 In November 2022, 333 Irish soldiers deployed to southern Lebanon as part of UNIFIL's 121st Infantry Battalion.
-On 14 December 2022, one Irish peacekeeper was killed and seven others were injured in a "serious incident" involving small arms fire.
+On 14 December 2022, one Irish peacekeeper was killed and seven others were injured in a "serious incident" involving small arms fire in the Hezbollah controlled village of Al-Aqbieh.